selene-huang/sidney-blog/docs/about.md

 I am Sidney Stockton, an investigator working for Counselor Tuhorn of Rats and a member of the Watchers in Wait.
 I am a part of the chrono-biological research division for the Watchers as well as the Watchtower’s Ecological Integrity Maintenance Corps (EIMC).

 My research interests include all species endemic, endangered, and extinct.
 This requires both extensive archive knowledge and time travel-adjacent field work, so I’m not often in my office, and you will usually have better luck contacting me via email.
 You are also welcome to drop by the chrono-biological division’s Tuesday lab meetings, which are open to public attendance on the first Tuesday of every month.
-I would especially love to meet with you if you are also working in field biology, or have special archive access.
+I would especially love to meet with you if you are also working in field biology or have special archive access.

 Current focuses: